JanaLipkova/s3/README.md

 # Method
 The method is based on atlas registrations.
 Here we use atlas of normal adult brain anatomy extracted from [sri24](https://www.nitrc.org/projects/sri24/).
 The method consist of the following steps:

-1. Compute rigid registration *f* between input brain scan and atlas (see the first blue box in figure below).
-Rigid registration is used, since the patient and atlas scan contains different anatomical structures like face, neck.
-In this case the deformable registration would result into artifical deformations.
+ 1. **Input:** Head MRI scan (shown in the light blue frame in Figurew)
+ 2. Compute a rigid registration *f* that maps the brain atlas to the subject (Fig. blue box)
-2. Use *f* to map atlas brain mask and tissue segmentations to the patient space (second blue box).
-The registered mask is a coarse approximation of the patient brain mask.
-However, it might not correctly capture the complex brain anatomy.
+ 3. Apply *f* to map the atlas brain mask and tissue segmentations to the subject scan (purple box).
+The registered mask provides a coarse approximation of the subject brain mask.
-3. Use the registered atlas mask to mask patient and atlas scan (yellow arrow).
+ 4. Use the coarse brain mask to skull-strip the subject and the atlas scan (yellow box).
-4. Compute non-rigid registration *g*, mapping the skull stripped atlas to the skull stripper patient (green box).
-Since now both scans have same size, the deformable registration can be used.
+ 5. Compute a non-rigid registration g that maps the masked atlas to the masked subject, accounting for the subject specific brain morphology (green box).
-5. Use *g* to map atlas tissue segmentations to the patient space (orange box).
-This leads to finer tissue segmentations accounting for complex patient structure.
+ 6. Apply g to map the atlas tissue segmentations to the subject anatomies (orange box).
-6. Fuse the patient tissue segmentations into brain mask.
-This is mask is more refined compared to the first coarse mask.
+ 7. Fuse the subject tissue segmentations to create a refined brain mask (orangebox).
+Compute a 95% percentile of the sum of all tissue segmentations and exclude values smaller than the lower bound of the 95% percentiles.
-7. Apply the refined mask to skull stripped the input image.
+ 8. Apply the refined brain mask to the input MRI scan (orange box).
+ 9. **Output:** Coarse and refined brain mask,skull-stripped input scan and tissue segmentations.

 ![alt text](src/pipeline.png)

+# Distributions:
+The software comes with three branches
+ * **master** - python3 implementation
+ * **s3_p27** - same as master brung but python2.7 implementation
+ * **s3_ants** - experimental branch, which use only ANTS library (not recommended)

 # Installation: